-- 1.1 These principles and procedures are intended to be applied to all proposals for changes to IHO technical standards and for new work items that will require significant resources to resolve or will potentially impact on those who need to apply the standards.
-They are not intended for IHO publications, catalogues or supporting documentation of a guidance, general or non-technical nature. - 1.2 Any reference to "standards" in these principles and procedures follows the ISO/IEC definitions for standard and guide and may therefore also include some IHO "specifications" and "guidelines" as appropriate2.
-IHO Product Specifications are considered to be standards.
-A list of IHO technical standards that should follow the processes described in this Resolution is provided as Appendix 1 to this Resolution.
+1.1 These principles and procedures are intended to be applied to all proposals for development of and changes to IHO technical standards and for new technical standardization work items that will require significant resources to resolve or will potentially impact on those who need to apply these standards.
+The principles and procedures set in place by means of this resolution for IHO technical standards are not intended be applied for IHO GIS services, publications, catalogues or supporting documentation of general or non-technical nature which form a separate group.

+1.2 Any reference to "standards" in these principles and procedures follows the ISO/IEC definitions for standard and guide and may therefore also include some IHO "specifications" and "guidelines" as appropriate.
+IHO Product Specifications, including test data sets for validation checks, are considered